0xC0ncord/concord-overlay/README.md

 # 0xC0ncord's Gentoo Overlay

-This Gentoo overlay contains experimental and potentially unstable packages that I use personally.
+This is the personal overlay of 0xC0ncord that contains experimental and potentially unstable packages.

 ## Installation